 - Circulate the room to guide students and check for understanding.

-- Enrichment: Give advanced students verbal queues for them to determine greater numbers.
+- Give advanced students verbal queues for them to determine greater numbers.
 The Comparing Numbers Quiz is a good way to do this.

 - Distribute the Fruity Number Fun worksheet and read the directions aloud.